awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-server-identityproviderdetails.md

 ## See Also<a name="aws-properties-transfer-server-identityproviderdetails--seealso"></a>

-[IdentityProviderDetails](https://docs.aws.amazon.com/transfer/latest/userguide/API_IdentityProviderDetails.html) in the *AWS Transfer for SFTP User Guide*\.
+[IdentityProviderDetails](https://docs.aws.amazon.com/transfer/latest/userguide/API_IdentityProviderDetails.html) in the *AWS Transfer Family User Guide*\.